Tanz0rz/haxe-fmod/fmod-scripts/README.md

 engine.setParameter("RPM", 0.5);
 ```

-`haxelib run haxefmod generate` emits byte-identical files from a built `Master.strings.bank`.
-Use the CLI when you want to generate without opening FMOD Studio.

 ### Event Enums

 If you are using a flow or tool that works better with enums, `FmodEventEnum.hx` holds enum representations of all sounds with additional helper functions that map them back to the path and GUID strings.